nikkijuk/lifegoals/README.md

 Alternative test setup build would be usage of *flutter_test_config.dart*.
 Please see more from official docs.

 - https://api.flutter.dev/flutter/flutter_test/flutter_test-library.html

+#### Blocs & Dependency injection?

+Blocs lifecycle and access to it is controlled by widgets it's connected with.

+In this world of DI you basically have one copy of something created by your DI mechanism.

+I'm trying to find middle way here, since it seems to me that even if domain layer might need DI / services locators / etc.. presentation layer lives very differently.

 ## Flavors 🚀